-Students in a concentrated honours program must complete one field camp at the end of second year.
-The camp runs for ten days early in May or September.
+Students in a concentrated honours program must complete one field camp at the end of second year and one at the beginning of fourth year.
+The camp at the end of the second year runs for ten days early in May or September.
 It is designed to introduce the simpler techniques used in geological mapping.
+The field trip at the beginning of fourth year is of seven to fourteen days duration.
+It is designed to give the student an introduction to regional geology and serves as a practical synthesis of specific course material.
+Normally the trip will take place within Atlantic Canada, but if additional funds are available a more remote location could be selected.
 A geophysics field school is held in early May and is an integral part of Geology 3130B.
 Field excursions are a part of several classes and are conducted at appropriate times during the session.
 In addition, some optional field excursions may be held each year.